Center for ADVANCING UH Faculty Success

 Leadership training used to promote transparency and understanding of career paths to leadership positions.

-Competency areas and developmental suggestions were identified for selected leadership positions.
-Chairs and mentors are encouraged to use Career Path Materials (Department Chair Career Path Info Sheet and Suggested Process) to mentor emerging faculty leaders for the positions.
+An ADVANCE subcommittee developed leadership competency maps that describe competencies and developmental suggestions for selected leadership positions that can be used by department chairs, etc. to mentor emerging faculty leaders.
+Chairs and mentors are encouraged to use Career Path Materials (Department Chair Career Path Info Sheet and Suggested Process).

 - Promotion Advancement:

-UH Administrator Fellows (Increased opportunities for women faculty to receive mentoring, visibility and skill development in an administrative position.)
+UH Administrator Fellows Program: Provides opportunities for women faculty to receive mentoring, visibility, and skill development through a special project sponsored by an administrative leader at UH.

 Current Administrator Fellow opportunities include: